denten-books/plain-text/0-introduction.md

 of human life" [@menand_dangers_2005, 10-17].

-To limit the literary to a historically contingent ideal of the aesthetic is to limit the project of literary analysis to a moralizing, prescriptive enterprise.
+To limit the literary to a historically contingent ideal of the aesthetic is to limit the project of literary analysis to a prescriptive enterprise.
 A whole tradition of Marxist criticism reminds readers that prescription cannot be ideologically neutral.
 "Literature does not exist in the sense that insects do," Terry Eagleton writes in his introduction to literary theory.
 He concludes in writing that "value judgments by which it is constituted are historically variable, [... having] a close relation to social ideologies."
 For Eagleton, values are more than the simple assertion of private taste.
 Instead, they refer to assumptions "by which certain social groups exercise and maintain control over others" [@eagleton_criticism_1976, 15-47].
 Who controls what?
 My interpretation of Marxist materialism is more literal than even Eagleton's.
 I am interested here in physical mechanisms of control, and not only in their more ephemeral ideological justifications.

 In trying to reconcile the NEA's dour prognoses with broad theoretical models and demographic trends that reflect a proliferation of textual material, I am